6elphegor/agentic_terminal/readme.md

 # Agentic Terminal

-Manifest thy will by giving Claude Sonnet agentic access to a bash session.
+Manifest thy will by granting an LLM agentic access to a bash session.

 ## Overview

 Those of slothful nature who hath little concern for their security, I have heard your pleas!
-Define thy task and Sonnet shall venture an attempt.
-Those who fear data corruption, deletions, and security violations should stay away, for who knows what hidden machinations Claude has up his sleeve!
+Define thy task and an LLM shall venture an attempt.
+Those who fear data corruption, deletions, and security violations should stay away, for who knows what hidden machinations AIs have in their latents!

 ## Key Features